fernandorovai/BRLicensePlateGen/README.md

 Currently only tensorflow (TFRecord) export format is available.
 - **Augmenting data:** rotating, scaling, adding gaussian blur, noise
 - **Balancing data:** keep the number of characters balanced.
 It may result some images with a few bounding boxes.
+- **LabelMap:** A label_map.pbtxt is automatically created with all different classes in the dataset.

 ```
 $ cd BRLicensePlateGen